 The College offers Pearson Higher National Diplomas as they provide specialist work-related learning that reflects the requirements of employers and professional organisations and meet the National Occupational Standards for each sector or industry.
 HNDs are mainly assessed through assignments, projects and practical tasks.
 The HNDs are designed to be completed in two years of full-time study.

 Pearson Certificate/Diploma in Education and Training (Levels 4 & 5)

 The teacher training qualifications are one year full-time courses.

 Applications to our full-time undergraduate courses should be made through UCAS.
 However, if you only wish to apply to New City College, you can apply directly to us via our website and by clicking on ‘Apply Now’.

 If you need financial support with the costs of your studies, please see Higher Education Financial Advice for up-to-date information and links to helpful government advice.

-Where there are insufficient number of enrolments the College reserves the right to close a course.
+Where there is an insufficient number of enrolments the College reserves the right to close a course.
 If a course is discontinued, applicants holding offers will be informed as soon as possible, and where possible and appropriate, will be offered a place on an alternative course by the College and/or supported by the Admissions and IAG Team to find alternative provision.

 What help is available?